HST 150 Module #6

 Studying food history in the ancient world and middle ages is not just a mere academic exercise but a vital endeavor in understanding the true nature of human civilization.
 By examining the past's agricultural and culinary innovations, we can gain insight into the social, economic, and cultural structures that shaped societies during that time.
 However, it is crucial also to acknowledge the negative aspects of the history of food, such as the exploitation of enslaved and serf labor and the inequalities that exist in food systems today.
 By recognizing these negatives, we can work towards creating a more just and equitable food system for all.
 In short, studying food history is a means of understanding the past and a tool for creating a better future.

 History, you are a cruel mistress.
 Some days you are a fun romp that looks at our past; other days, you are a sad reminder of our shortcomings and failures.
 Sometimes you are a well-documented account, with 1000s of books written on your behalf.
 Other times you are a convoluted mess, an untidy murder scene riddled with more questions than answers.
 Either way, rule number 6 of history: No cherry-picking.
 For those unfamiliar with the concept, cherry-picking is the act of pointing to individual cases or data that seem to confirm a position while ignoring a significant portion of related and similar topics or data that may contradict that position.
-Cherry-picking may be committed intentionally or unintentionally, but stillbirths the same results.
+Cherry-picking may be committed intentionally or unintentionally, but births the same results.
 History is not entirely exceptional, and nor is it wholly evil.
 And to not attempt to remain a centrist in these matters does a disservice to the historical community.

 In the realm of historical study, "cherry-picking" takes on a new meaning.
 It refers to the insidious practice of choosing only certain events or aspects of history to fit one's agenda or perspective.
 This kind of selective interpretation can be hazardous, as it can lead to a distorted and incomplete understanding of the past.
 It can be used to justify oppressive systems or to whitewash the actions of those in power.
 However, it's not all bad.
 The practice of cherry-picking can also be used to shed light on marginalized or overlooked perspectives or to challenge dominant narratives.
 Regardless of the intent, it's crucial that we, as historians and citizens strive to avoid cherry-picking and instead strive for a more nuanced and complete understanding of the past.
 Only then can we truly grasp the complexity and richness of history and make informed decisions about the present and future.